-MA/PhD in Philosophy
+M.A./Ph.D. in Philosophy

 Overview

-Our philosophy department provides a challenging and stimulating environment in which graduate students are afforded the opportunity to develop academically and professionally.
+The FSU Department of Philosophy provides a challenging and stimulating environment in which graduate students are afforded the opportunity to develop academically and professionally.
 Beyond the graduate seminars offered each semester, academic growth is fostered in a variety of informal venues.
 All funded graduate students and faculty have offices in either Dodd Hall or the Diffenbaugh Building.
 As a result, many graduate students interact daily with members of the faculty and each other.

-Master's/PhD Tracks
+Master's/Doctoral Tracks

-In recent years, all admitted students on both the MA track and the PhD track have been fully funded.
+In recent years, all admitted students on both the M.A. track and the Ph.D. track have been fully funded.
 Funding includes a tuition waiver and a stipend, as well as payment of the health insurance premium.

-The department also offers a Graduate Certificate in Bioethics.
+The department also offers a graduate certificate in bioethics.

-MA Track
+M.A.
+Track

 Colloquium Series